Fidelity Day Trading

 Pattern Day Trading at Fidelity

 If you want to day trade at Fidelity, but don’t have $25,000 to deposit in your account, keep reading.
-We’re going to show you how you can legally avoid this rule and day trade all you want with Fidelity’s software.
+We’re going to show you how you can legally avoid this rule and keep from having your account classified as a pattern day trader.

 How Many Day Trades Does Fidelity Allow

 Day traders in the United States must have at least $25,000 in any account that they use for day-trading purposes, unless they qualify for an exemption.
 This is an industry-wide policy that comes from the financial regulators.
-Although Fidelity is not the author of the rule, it is required to implement it.
-Thus, Fidelity customers who want to day trade will need to take notice of this important regulation.
+Although Fidelity is not the author of the rule, it is required to follow it.
+Thus, Fidelity customers who want to day trade will need to pay attention to this important regulation.

 The definition of a pattern-day-trading account is very clear:

-- It must place 4 or more day trades of stocks, options, ETFs, or other securities in a week (or other 5-business-day duration).
+- It must place 4 or more day trades of stocks, options, ETFs, or other securities in a rolling 5-business-day period.

 - It must be a margin account.

-- The number of day trades must add up to at least 6% of the account’s total trades.
+- The number of day trades must add up to more than 6% of the account’s total trades.

 Any account that does not meet all three attributes is not a pattern-day-trading (PDT) account and does not have to deposit $25,000.